JanssenProject/jans/docs/admin/developer/scripts/person-authentication.md

 Java or Python libraries to be imported and used very easily.
 Remember, you can import a python library only if it has been written in "pure python".
 More details of this mentioned [here](../interception-scripts.md#using-python-libraries-in-a-script)

+### E. Configuring the `acr` parameter in the Jans-auth server:
+The `acr` parameter can be configured in the following ways :
+#### 1. Default authentication method:

+`default_acr`: This is the default authentication mechanism exposed to all applications that send users to the Janssen Server for sign-in.
+Unless an app specifically requests a different form of authentication using the OpenID Connect acr_values parameter (as specified below), users will receive the form of authentication specified in this field.

+#### Internal ACR
+If a default ACR is not specified, Janssen will determine it based on enabled scripts and the internal user/password ACR.
+This internal ACR, `simple_password_auth`, is set to level -1.
+This means that it has lower priority than any scripts, so Janssen server will use it only if no other authentication method is set.

+Use the jans-cli to [update / look-up the default authentication method](https://github.com/JanssenProject/jans-cli/edit/main/docs/cli/cli-default-authentication-method.md).

-#### Authentication method for a client (RP)
+#### Authentication method for a client (RP):
 A client may also specify `default_acr_values` during registration (and omit the parameter `acr_values` while making an authentication request).

 #### Multiple Authentication Mechanisms
 The Jans Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps (clients) to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_values`.
 Learn more about acr_values in the [OpenID Connect core spec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics).

 #### Enabling an authentication mechanism
 An Authentication method is offered by the AS if its ACR value i.e. its corresponding custom script is `enabled`.

 By default, users will get the default authentication mechanism as specified above.
 However, **using the OpenID Connect acr_values parameter, web and mobile clients can request any enabled authentication mechanism**.

 1. Obtain the json contents of a custom script by using a jans-cli command like `get-config-scripts-by-type`, `get-config-scripts-by-inum` etc.
 	Example :